Vinaygopalam/Cognizant-DN5.0/README.md

 ## 🎯 Objective

 This repository is maintained to document my learning journey throughout the **Cognizant Digital Nurture 5.0 Program**.
-It will be updated regularly as I complete new modules, hands-on exercises, and projects.

-## 📌 Status

-- ✅ UpSkilling – In Progress
-- ✅ DeepSkilling – In Progress
-- 🔄 Repository updated regularly

 ---
 **Author:** Vinay Gopalam